OlmLab/bioinformatics_pipelines/docs/roadmaps.md

     ```
     **NOTE** You should change the config file according to your environment.

--   **sra**: In this case you only need a CSV file describig the accession id of your runs:
+-   **sra**: In this case you only need a CSV file describing the accession id of your runs:
     -   Run

     An example run with this mode looks like this: